scraggelz/cards/README.md

 To use:
-  Just include "cards.h" in your file and you're set Look at examples for how to use specific functions
+  Just include "cards.h" in your file and you're set Look at examples for how to use specific functions.